SKKSaikia/SystemsArchHPC/README.md

 # CS 110: Principles of Computer Systems (Graded) | 5 Units

 Took [CS 110](https://web.stanford.edu/class/cs110/summer-2018/) at Stanford University (Visiting Student, Summer 2018) | Graded () | Taught by Ryan Eberhardt under Professor Jerry Cain.
 Had so much fun Learning and Building Systems from Scratch on [Myth Machines](https://cs.stanford.edu/computing-guide/overview), where I ssh into the myth machines with my SUNet ID to perform experimentation and to submit my assignments.
+[ Ryan was so awesome but I do not have permission to post his recorded video lectures :) ]
 <img src="https://github.com/SKKSaikia/SystemsArchHPC/blob/master/res/cs110.png">
 [Summary](https://quip.com/rtxWAMyejpMR) :